pauliwu/MDAnalysisTutorial/doc/sphinx/writing.rst

 temperature factor or just "beta").

-The following example computes the shift of each atom in AdK relative to a reference structure (line 23).
+The following example computes the shift of each atom in AdK relative to a reference structure (line 29).
 We take as reference the closed conformation (after a structural superposition on the CORE domain with :func:`~MDAnalysis.analysis.align.alignto`).
-The shifts are written into the B-factor with the :meth:`~MDAnalysis.core.groups.AtomGroup.set_bfactor` method of :class:`~MDAnalysis.core.groups.AtomGroup`.
+The shifts are written into the :attr:`AtomGroup.tempfactors` ("B-factor") array of the :class:`AtomGroup` [#addattribute]_.
 Each frame is written out as part of a multi-frame PDB file:

 .. literalinclude:: /code/bfacmovie.py
    :linenos:
-   :emphasize-lines: 22,23,25,26
+   :emphasize-lines: 19,28,29,31,32

 To visualize in VMD_, use the :ref:`pdbbfactor Tcl script <pdbbfactor-tcl-script>` below on the VMD Tcl commandline: